For small towns to not just survive, but thrive… they sometimes need to borrow from a bigger city’s success story.

 During the year-and-a-half renovation process, we leveraged social media to document our progress and pre-promote the opening.
 We’ll be honest: community response started slow.
 We received a lot of “that will never work here” and “we’re not New York City” kind of comments.
 Because residential lofts are inherently associated with the perception of ‘big city living’, Bellefontaine natives became concerned for their beloved but stagnant downtown.
 Many took to social media to express fears of rising cost of living and doubts that it would be successful at all.

-But as we reached the final touches and began promoting photos, responses changed dramatically.
+But as we reached the final touches and began promoting photos of the spaces, responses changed dramatically.
+We worked with Tangers Furniture, a local retailer, to stage the lofts for market, then welcomed the community in by hosting a loft and hidden spaces tour.
 Criticism quickly evolved into curiosity, and with time and visible success, Lofts110 was widely embraced.
 People got excited about having a new option for living in what was fast becoming a bustling downtown.
-We drove interest toward an opt-in form on our website to convert pre-rental interest of over 2,000 leads.
+We drove interest toward an opt-in form on our website to convert pre-rental interest of over 200 leads.
 Branding the building, as well as each individual unit with a nod to notable Bellefontaine public figures, helped to elevate the real estate value.
 A partnership with our first floor commercial tenants enabled us to advertise the unit plans for little-to-no cost, driving an abundance of main street traffic.
 When all was said and done, every Lofts110 unit was leased long before they were ready for tenants, and today there is a waiting list.
 A long one.
+Most of the tenants who moved in even purchased the staging furniture from Tangers.

 Yes… Small town loft living is a thing.